acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w7/Activity 7 Linked-lists.md

-    Node* temp = head;          // temporarily store the current first node so we can delete it later head = head->next;          // move the head pointer to the second node (which is now first) cout << "Deleted " << temp->data << " from start.\n";  // print what got deleted delete temp;                // actually free the memory for the node we just removed }
+    Node* temp = head;          // temporarily store the current first node so we can delete it later head = head->next;          // move the head pointer to the second node (which is now first) cout << "Deleted " << temp->data << " from start.\n";  // print what got deleted }

 // this function prints out all the data values in the linked list